T. KURITA

 Smaregi

-Leading cloud POS in Japan.
-Strong in multi-store inventory connectivity and sales visibility across retail and food-service.
+A flagship cloud POS product.
+Strong in multi-location inventory linkage and sales visibility, with broad adoption across retail and hospitality.

 ★★★★★